SnackFerret/YesCopilotKey/README.md

  * After Left Windows key is released, it's done handling the complete keystroke.

 # Version History

+1.0.1.0
+ * New separate installer can configure the program to run automatically as Admin, or install as a limited user.
+ * Installer can also uninstall the program.
+ * Removed shortcut code from the main exe.

 1.0.0.4
  * Fixed startup entry